-Sheet Pan Cookie Cake Recipe: This classic chocolate chip cookie cake is a total party game changer in sheet pan form!
+Sheet Pan Cookie Cake Recipe: This classic chocolate chip cookie cake is the ultimate birthday cake!

 Ain’t no party like a cookie cake party!

-Raise your hand if you do a little happy dance anytime a cookie cake appears at a shindig.
+Raise your hand if you do a little happy dance anytime a cookie cake appears at a birthday party.

 Just me?
 Man I love them!

 The original cookie cake recipe on this blog is our personal go-to for pretty much every holiday ever but at 9 inches, it’s not quite enough to feed a hungry mob.
 When a sweet reader asked for tips on making it in sheet pan for a birthday party I jumped at the opportunity to create the most epic sheet pan cookie cake!

 I tripled the recipe to fit a 11.38 x 16.5 (or 11 x 17 if we’re rounding) rimmed baking sheet (this one’s my favorite) and whipped up the most decadent chocolate peanut butter frosting to ice the cake.
 Add a little rainbow sprinkle action for good measure and we’re ready to party!